 How dare do they call me Toubab?
 I am not here for it.
 I can’t bear to be othered.

-I am not one to preach the romanticized unification of Africans or black people as “one people,” or fervently defend nationalism and patriotism.
-I know I am “other”.
+I am not one to preach the romanticized unification of Africans or black people as “one people.”
+I know I am “other.”
 I am Rwandan and raised in Canada.
 But somewhere deep down, I wish they recognized a little bit of themselves in me.
 It is their association of me with whiteness or the West that I can’t take.

 When I ask my Gambian friends about the meaning of the term, especially targeted at me, they reply that it is custom to refer to visibly white people and foreigners raised in the West as Toubabs.
 For them, it is more my lifestyle and habits that define me as a Toubab than my mentality.
 I am the typical “western lazy student”.
 I don’t wake up at 6am on weekends to clean my house or cook for the day.
 However, I adapt fairly easily, eat all local meals with no refrain, and hang out mostly with locals unlike my fellow western friends.
 Locals call Indians, Lebanese or Chinese people by their respective nationalities regardless of their western upbringing, so why not me?

 I reflect a lot on authenticity.
 What does it mean to be truly “African”?
 More so, to be a “real African” woman?
 I surely do not meet the local criteria.
 Non-African foreigners aren’t expected to enact “authentic Africanness,” but I am, because of my heritage.
 I have failed at the test and thus, I am Toubab.
-Some won’t even acknowledge my Rwandan background, because I have never seen Rwanda.
 To them, I am Canadian.
 Period.

 I surely was raised in Canada, but having spent most of my teenage and adult years fighting against skewed beauty standards, ideas of modernity and superiority rooted in white supremacy, I just couldn’t accept it.
 Even so, because for many, it meant that I was rich, that North America was better than The Gambia.
 Sure, our living conditions are different, but it is those romanticized ideas of the West that hurt the most.